flomotlik/blog/_posts/2013-04-11-a-business-case-for-continuous-integration.markdown

 Continuous Integration provides sound economical benefits.
 This post examines the bottom-line advantages of Continuous Integration with respect to any business dealing with software deployment.

-*On the ground,* the benefits of [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html) are:
+*On the ground,* the benefits of <a href="http://martinfowler.com/articles/continuousIntegration.html" target="_blank">Continuous Integration</a> are:

 * Eradication of manual FTP deployment
 * Prevention & reduction of production & staging errors